See What’s Underground: Checking Pipes for Roots & Clogs

 -

-When Should I Schedule a Sewer Scope?
+When Should I Get a Sewer Scope

 At the same time as your home inspection (recommended)